 Take note that you should almost never be in a bad position since there are so many places to run around on this map.

 Classes like Necro, Dragonhunter, and Engineer are huge on Mid node.
-The point acts like a wall of protection as well as being small enough for all 3 classes to be able to AoE-down the entire node.
+The point acts as a wall of protection as well as being small enough for all 3 classes to be able to AoE-down the entire node.

 Thank you so much for reading this guide if you’ve read through all 4 parts.
 You can follow my social accounts if you want to get notified when I publish more content like this.
 I will probably make a video version of ranked PvP Legendary-tier gameplay and commentate through it, so be on the lookout for that!

 I may expand on this guide further in the future.
 In the meantime, I hope this was helpful for everyone.
 Thanks!

 In case you missed any part of my comprehensive Guild Wars 2 PvP Guide, start from the beginning!

 About The Publisher. — Team PZ is a former pro Guild Wars 2 organization and avid contributor to Joingy.
 As an explanation, it’s a fast-paced site like Omegle or Chatroulette with full reviews of chat topics.